zo0r/react-native-push-notification/submitting-a-pull-request.md

  * are you happy that the change in behaviour works as described, and you have tested the change on all affected operating systems?
  * in your opinion, is the code written _sensibly_?
    * is it clean and tidy?
-   * there are and unnecessary changes?
+   * there are any unnecessary changes?
    * is it documented appropriately?